-- Further reading list
+Further reading list

 - A cup of tea in the Gamble Room at the end of the tour

 This guided tour is available the dates below.
 Private tours are available on request.
-Please contact Caroline to discuss your particular requirements or purchase the gift voucher below to give a very special gift.
+Please contact Caroline to discuss your particular requirements.
+Gift vouchers are also available to present a very special gift.

 Please note that due to ongoing work at the Victoria and Albert Museum, the tour journey may be amended slightly to include any new galleries or work around any closed galleries.